GeoNode/geonode-vision/geonode-vision.md

 # Web UI Framework Agnostic

 GeoNode 4.0 should support [Angular](https://angular.io/), [React](https://facebook.github.io/react/), [Preact](https://preactjs.com/), or [Vue.js](https://vuejs.org/) by being web UI agnostic.
-All interaction with the GeoNode app server should take place via well documented (REST) APIs.
-Common front-end components should be managed within their own relevant ecosystem (Angular Modules, etc.) rather than as Django apps.
+All interaction with the GeoNode app server should take place via well documented (REST) APIs - based on the OpenAPI specification.
+Common front-end components should be managed within their own relevant ecosystem (React Components, Angular Modules, etc.) rather than as Django apps.
 They'll be no community support for instances based on Django html templates.

 **Rationale**